neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

   Public
     Contains public resources for the package.
-All files in this directory will be mirrored into Flow's *Web* directory by the Resource Manager (and therefore become accessible from the web).
+All files in this directory will be mirrored into Flow's *Web* directory by the ResourceManager (and therefore become accessible from the web).
 They will be delivered to the client directly without further processing.